wesnoth/wesnoth/projectfiles/CodeBlocks/README.md

     NOTE: You must make sure to download the 32-bit version.
     Building a 64-bit Wesnoth executable on Windows is currently not supported and will fail with the SDK package provided in the next step.

     To resolve out-of-memory errors when creating debug builds, follow these steps:

     1. If you use 32-bit Windows, run in admin command prompt bcdedit /set IncreaseUserVA 3072

     2. Install MASM32

-3. Run these commands in an admin command prompt: cd C:\mingw32\libexec\gcc\i686-w64-mingw32\7.2.0 C:\masm32\bineditbin.exe /LARGEADDRESSAWARE cc1plus.
+    3. Run these commands in an admin command prompt: cd C:\mingw32\libexec\gcc\i686-w64-mingw32\7.2.0

+    and

+    C:\masm32\bineditbin.exe /LARGEADDRESSAWARE cc1plus.exe

 4. Download the latest `CodeBlocksWinSDK*.zip` package from <http://sourceforge.net/projects/wesnoth/files/SDK/>.
     The package contains the right version/build combination of source headers,